-Levinson leaves us with an armload of ‘weapons’ and tactics to go with them.
-But the best advice is to use your creativity and a dab of common sense.
+Levinson equips us with a cartload of other guerrilla ‘weapons’ and tactics to go with them.
+My best advice however is to use your creativity and a dab of common sense.
 He also believes that small organizations and entrepreneurs are probably better able to undertake his guerrilla tactics because they are usually closer to their customers and considerably more agile.
 That might have been true in the 80s when he wrote his book, but I don’t believe that to be the case now.

 In order to sell a product or a service, a company must establish a relationship with the customer.
 It must build trust and support the customer’s needs, and it must provide a product that delivers the promised benefits.

 Among Levinson’s top guerrilla principles, I believe these SIX are the most relevant today:

 2) Establish a single strategy (e.g., increase unique page views, increase inquiries) and apply a combination of marketing methods in a single campaign; launch several campaigns (big and small).

 3) Current technology is a tool, not the means to build your business.
 Learn all you can and utilize them to fulfill the goals in your strategy.

 4) Aim small messages at individuals or small target markets; the smaller the better.